 KAROLINA HALATEK 2018 CEC ARTS LINK FELLOW

 On November 3, Laumeier hosted an event titled Laumeier After Dark, Light the Way that provided an opportunity for the public to explore the art and nature connection at night through after dark activities, illuminating the Park’s art collection and trails.
-Karolina’s work Cloud Square, commissioned specifically for the event was a crowd favorite for our almost 3,000 visitors.
+Halatek’s work Cloud Square, a disorienting light and fog-filled room constructed within one of Laumeier’s camp shelters was commissioned specifically for the event and was a crowd favorite for our almost 3,000 visitors.